DSC-Capstone/dsc-capstone.github.io/mentors.md

 | C (2.0) |The task is somewhat accomplished, but lacks significantly when it comes to completeness and clarity.
 Code present but does not accomplish the task up to the standards of a data science graduating senior.
 Written component lacks substantial clarity/correctness.
 Oral component (when applicable) significantly lacks effectiveness/clarity. |
 | F (0.0) |The task largely remains unaccomplished.
 Code lacks completeness, structure, and is unclear.
 Written component lacks required information to understand the work done.
 Oral component (when applicable) is nonsensical/unclear. |

 Hopefully, it is "obvious" what grade an assignment should receive.
 With that said, the focus is not the grade, but rather actionable feedback.
-Whenever you are responsible for grading something, you will need to enter your letter grades on Canvas, but you can provide students with feedback either in writing or in office hours.
+Whenever you are responsible for grading something, you will need to enter your letter grades on Gradescope, but you can provide students with feedback either in writing or in office hours.

 If any changes are necessary to the above rubric for a particular assignment, we will communicate that to you before it is time to grade.